Stay Grounded: History

-In October 2016, the ICAO held a conference on the aviation industry’s response to climate change.
+In October 2016, the ICAO held a conference on the aviation industry's response to climate change.
 Their proposal was to have further aviation growth, incorporated with offsets that aimed to represent a way for airline passengers or 'emitters' to be encouraged to reduce emissions from other sectors as an individualized contribution towards global emission reductions.
 Climate activists viewed this proposal as a greenwashing strategy.
-While the conference was taking place, a group of locally-affected opposition groups and organizations coordinated complimentary global action days under the name Stay Grounded.
+While the conference was taking place, a group of locally affected opposition groups and organizations coordinated complimentary global action days under the name Stay Grounded.
 Aviation Growth Cancelled Due to Climate Change, in various countries, including Austria, Mexico, the United Kingdom, Canada, Turkey, France and Australia.
-In conjunction with these actions, a petition was signed by 50 organisations, including Attac Europe, Friends of the Earth International, Global Justice Now, Greenpeace, Indigenous Environmental Network, among several others, which are united against airport expansion projects.
-A civil society statement was also signed by almost 100 organizations and NGOs, including Greenpeace and Friends of the Earth, rejecting the ICAO’s proposal of offsetting the aviation industry’s emissions on the basis that it would propel global warming beyond 1.5 °C.
+In conjunction with these actions, a petition was signed by 50 organisations, including Attac Europe, Friends of the Earth International, Global Justice Now, Greenpeace, Indigenous Environmental Network, among several others, who are united against airport expansion projects.
+A civil society statement was also signed by almost 100 organizations and NGOs, including Greenpeace and Friends of the Earth, rejecting the ICAO's proposal of offsetting the aviation industry's emissions on the basis that it would propel global warming beyond 1.5 °C.

 Magdalena Heuwieser, a climate justice activist living in Germany, and Mira Kapfinger, an Austrian climate justice activist, are founders of Stay Grounded.
 Since 2017, they have been organizing network meetings twice a year.

+In the Autumn of 2018, to mark the official launch of the network, Stay Grounded held two weeks of protest events around the globe under the banner 'Counter Aviation', showing that in the face of the climate crisis, aviation growth cannot continue – as well as highlighting more environmentally sound and socially just forms of mobility.
+Twenty seven protests took place including in the Philippines, Mexico, France, UK, Austria, Denmark, Germany, Belgium, Sweden, the Netherlands, Australia, and Switzerland.